Seek Returns logo

 Min

-AEG vs. WTW: A comparison of their Operating Margin against their respective Insurance - Diversified and Insurance - Brokers industry benchmarks.
+AEG vs. WTW: A comparison of their Operating Profit Margin (TTM) against the Insurance industry benchmark.

 Profitability at a Glance